myk-org/github-webhook-server/README.md

 The webhook server configures custom logging with color-coded log level names to enhance readability.
 It also supports optional logging to a file when 'WEBHOOK_SERVER_LOG_FILE' is set in the environment.
 This feature uses a rotating file handler to manage log rotation and is defined in the `constants.py` file.

-### SonarQube Project Management

-The server manages SonarQube projects for each GitHub repository defined in the `sonar_qube.py` file.
-It facilitates the automatic setup of SonarQube projects, ensuring added repositories are monitored for code quality and analysis.

 ### Webhook Creation

 Webhooks are automatically created for GitHub repositories based on settings defined in `webhook.py`.
 These webhooks enable real-time integration with GitHub events such as push, pull requests, and more.